-Don’t mistake Eventzilla for our number six choice, Eventbrite.
-While similar in name, Eventzilla is an entirely separate entity.
+Don’t mix Eventzilla up with Eventbrite.
+While similar in name, Eventzilla is an entirely separate Cvent competitor.

 Cloud-based Eventzilla offers event registration and marketing functionality for in-person, virtual, and hybrid events.
-They excel in assisting users hosting a variety of events, including conferences, classes, sports events, and seminars.
+It excels in assisting users by hosting a variety of events, including conferences, classes, sports events, and seminars.

 Users can create customized online event registration pages using multiple ticket types, pricing structures, and discount codes.

-And the Eventzilla mobile event app offers social media integration, sponsor pages, real-time updates, a digital agenda, and one-on-one messaging.
+And the Eventzilla has mobile event app similar to other companies like Cvent.
+The app offers social media integration, sponsor pages, real-time updates, a digital agenda, and one-on-one messaging.
 Eventzilla is mobile-friendly and offers 24/7 customer support.

-Whova steps up to challenge Cvent on almost every feature, delivering a one-stop shop for users who want to level up their audience engagement.
+Whova steps up as one of the strongest Cvent competitors on almost every feature, delivering a one-stop shop for users who want to level up their audience engagement.

-Whova is a virtual event platform that’s a strong choice for virtual conferences, online registrations, marketing, and lead retrieval.
+Whova is a virtual event platform that’s a great choice for virtual conferences, online registrations, marketing, and lead retrieval.

 Organizers can engage audiences through surveys, polls, and discussion boards.
 Attendees can access pre-recorded and live stream session videos.

 Whova’s marketing division allows marketers to attract potential attendees through the creation of social media posts.
 A centralized dashboard offers post scheduling in addition to visitor data insights.

 Whova offers numerous integrations with popular platforms (including Eventbrite, Cvent, and RegFox) and allows users to connect with other platforms through Zapier.